 Alba Therapeutics Corp.'s AT-1001.
 Once a promising potential celiac disease drug, AT-1001 suffered setbacks when it failed to produce good results in an early clinical trial.
 Pharmaceutical giant Shire Pharmaceuticals pulled out of a deal with Alba Therapeutics on the drug in 2009.
 However, Cephalon Inc., another major drug manufacturer, acquired the rights to AT-1001 in early 2011, pending results of more trials, which are underway.
 AT-1001 is designed to induce your body to close the junctions between the cells in your intestines, thereby reducing or eliminating the problem of "leaky gut," which may start an inflammatory cascade.
 However, AT-1001 likely won't prove to be a panacea for celiac disease, either at best, it's expected to protect you against small amounts of gluten.

 BioLineRx's BL-7010.
-This drug, which currently is in pre-clinical trials, has been shown in mice to reduce the immune system response that leads to intestinal damage and villous atrophy in celiac disease.
+This drug, which was slated to enter clinical trials in late 2013, has been shown in mice to reduce the immune system response that leads to intestinal damage and villous atrophy in celiac disease.
 BL-7010 actually binds to the gluten protein, which seems to decrease the protein's toxicity.
 Then the drug with the gluten molecule attached passes through the digestive system and is expelled from the body in stool.
 BL-7010 hasn't been tested in humans so far, although researchers performed lab experiments with biopsy specimens from diagnosed celiacs and found the drug may help to calm immune system reactions specific to celiac disease.
 BioLineRx needs to perform more trials to show that BL-7010 is safe before it can move on to clinical trials to see whether the drug actually works.
 Still, like the other potential drugs, the company believes that at best BL-7010 will just protect against cross-contamination; it won't allow you to eat large amounts of gluten.

 Again, it's not clear which of these celiac disease drugs if any will make it to market.
 But if and when one does, I expect diagnosis and treatment of celiac disease to skyrocket, as both consumers and physicians become far more aware of the condition.